Alumni Grants Program 2023

 Monitoring and Evaluation

 System for Award Management (SAM) – SAM is a U.S.-government wide registry of vendors doing business with the U.S. federal government and requires annual renewal.
 The system centralizes information about grant applicants/recipients and provides a central location for grant applicants/recipients to change organizational information.
-Applicants must maintain an active account, with current information, while its application is under consideration for funding.
 To keep an active SAM.gov account, applicants must renew it at least once each year.
 If an account expires, the organization cannot submit a grant application until it is renewed.

 Any applicant listed on the Excluded Parties List System (EPLS) in the System for Award Management (SAM) is not eligible to apply for an assistance award in accordance with the OMB guidelines at 2 CFR 180 that implement Executive Orders 12549 (3 CFR, 1986 Comp., p.
 189) and 12689 (3 CFR, 1989 Comp., p.
 235), “Debarment and Suspension.”
 Additionally, no entity listed on the EPLS can participate in any activities under an award.
 All applicants are strongly encouraged to review the EPLS in SAM to ensure that no ineligible entity is included.

-All organizations awarded the grant (except individual grantees) must obtain these registrations.
-All are free of charge:
+All organizations awarded the grant (except individual grantees) must register on SAM.gov and provide an active registration.

 Please note that process of registration on the SAM.gov portal can take substantial amount of time, so we recommend starting the process as early as possible.